 Joaquín Gallegos Lara

-In 1935, at age 26 Lara married Nela Martínez Espinosa, 21.
-While their marriage ended in divorce, they remained lifelong friends.
-When Lara died in 1947, he left an unfinished novel titled Guandos, which Nela Martinez completed and published in 1982.
-Lara and Martínez are credited as co-authors of Guandos.
+In 1935, at the age of 26, Joaquín Gallegos Lara married Nela Martínez Espinosa, who was 21 years old at the time.
+Although their marriage ended in divorce, they remained lifelong friends.
+When Gallegos Lara passed away in 1947, he left behind an unfinished novel titled “Guandos,” which Nela Martínez completed and published in 1982.
+As a result, “Guandos” is attributed to both Lara and Martínez as co-authors.

 Works